draeger-lab/ModelPolisher/README.md

 Furthermore, it can, on a best effort basis, attempt to perform minimal fixes on a model to make it valid with regards to the [SBMLValidator](https://sbml.org/jsbml/files/doc/api/1.6.1/org/sbml/jsbml/validator/SBMLValidator.html).

-Again, you find comprehensive documentation on this in [our Wiki](https://github.com/draeger-lab/ModelPolisher/wiki).

 Currently supported versions of the SBML standard are:

 - Version 3 Level 1
   - FBC Version 2

-You can use ModelPolisher as a tool via its [Python API client](https://github.com/draeger-lab/MPClient) to our HTTP server, or locally using Docker or as a Standalone JAR.
+You can use ModelPolisher as a tool via its [Python API client](https://github.com/draeger-lab/MPClient) to our HTTP server, using Docker, or as a Standalone JAR.

 ModelPolisher can also be used as a Java library, building on the [JSBML](https://sbml.org/software/jsbml/) project.